 Fall is in the air again so it’s time for us to start brainstorming vacations destinations for the seasons to come.
 The rainy days in Belgium are so much more bearable when we have a tropical break to look forward to.
 Don’t get us wrong: we do like the fall foliage and also the festive period in December is something we look forward to.
 But after that, we’re ready to skip the winter and move on to spring.
-Since we had so much fun in Panama last year, we might be going for another central-American destination next winter.
+Since we had so much fun in Panama a few years back, we might be going for another central-American destination next winter.
 Especially Costa Rica is high on our bucket list because it’s a very family-friendly destination that oozes adventure.
 For this article, we’ve teamed up with Luxury Retreats to show you what our dream vacation in Costa Rica with kids would look like.

 Where to stay in Costa Rica